nancyzaky/Dressify/README.md

+## Introduction
 Dressify is a Demo shopping web app built for study purposes.
 Basic API with Sinatra and Active Record using React as the front end.

-## Introduction

-a Sinatra API backend that uses
+-a Sinatra API backend that uses
 **Active Record** to access and persist data in a database used by a separate **React frontend** that interacts with the database via the API.

 ### Backend Setup